martosdomo/EA-VAE-natural-domain/README.md

 1. In `divisivenorm/fit_schwartz2001` and in `divisivenorm/plot_bowties` set your model names in *config.py*.
 2. Run `divisivenorm/fit_schwartz2001/fit_schwartz2001.py` and `divisivenorm/plot_bowties/plot_bowties.py`.
 This will save necessary files to `divisivenorm/results`.
 Note that the former includes a longer training process.

-Example data of StandardVAE and EAVAE_lognormal is included in the repository in `divisivenorm/results`.
+Example data of StandardVAE and EAVAE_lognormal can be downloaded from Zenodo to `divisivenorm/results` as mentioned above.
 You can also use this for plotting.

 To plot the figures: